TheCSharpAcademy/CodeReviews.Console.Drinks/Drinks.fgaspar17/README.md

 # Drinks
-A console-based application to get information from drinks.
+A console-based application to get information about drinks.

 ## Given Requirements: